July 1, Reading 3 – 1 Thessalonians 2:1-16

 “For you know how, like a father with his children, we exhorted each one of you and encouraged you and charged you to talk in a manner worthy of God, who calls you into his own kingdom and glory.”

-These are both used to describe what he (Paul) and others did in bring the good news to the Thessalonian church.
+These are both used to describe what Paul and others did in bringing the good news to the church in Thessalonica.

-It is important for us to remember that both of these sets of characteristics and found in the preaching of the gospel.
+It is important for us to remember that both of these sets of characteristics are found in the preaching of the gospel.
 Gentleness alongside encouragement and exhortation.

 * Gracious Father in Heaven,